 Buff with a soft, dry cloth until clean, then rinse thoroughly.

-After cleaning with Sea Buff, apply Sea Gold, Sea Drops or Sea Quick to inside of dry lenses.
+After cleaning with Sea Buff, apply Sea Gold, Sea Drops or Anti-Fog Spray to inside of dry lenses.

 Rub in anti-fog with fingers.